 - Locate your water shut off valves in case of a leak or a broken pipe.
 There should be one outside near the street, and another near your hot water heater.
 Good to know in the event of an emergency.

-- Always have sufficient fuel for your outdoor grills and/or smokers, whether they run on charcoal, wood, or propane.
-If you lose power, this is how you will likely need to cook and/or boil water, or even melt snow!
+- Always have sufficient fuel for your outdoor grills and/or smokers, whether they run on charcoal, wood, propane, propane, pellets, etc. If you lose power, this is how you will likely need to cook and/or boil water, or even melt snow!

 - Buy at least a bag of ice melting compound, or rock salt.
 If those aren’t available, buy a bag of pool salt, or even a few boxes of ice cream salt.